 PE is taught to pupils every week- each class has 2 lessons minimum.
-Teachers and other qualified Teaching Assistants lead these lessons and we also buy Sports Coaches-a coaching service from Norwich City, the Community Sports Foundation.
+Teachers and other qualified Teaching Assistants lead these lessons and we also buy in time from Sports Coaches-a coaching service provided by Norwich City, the Community Sports Foundation.

 Our PE lessons cover all aspects of the National Curriculum; there is a focus on team games, physical skills, gymnastics, dance & athletics in every year group.

-Key indicators for us to show that this is achieved are:
+Key indicators for us to show that this is vision is achieved are: